DRovara/Qhoir/doc/documentation/README.md

 ## UI Blocks
-UI Blocks are non-functional components provided by qwire to improve the legibility of constructed circuits.
+UI Blocks are non-functional components provided by Qhoir to improve the legibility of constructed circuits.
 They do not affect the values of bits or qubits passing through them but can be used to structure wires and components in the breadbox.

 |image|name|description|details view|
 |:----:|:--:|-----------|------------|